FREE SHIPPING FROM 150€📦🇩🇪

 Processing of data (customer and contract data)

-We only process personal data to the extent that it is necessary for the establishment, content design or modification of the legal relationship (master data).
-This is done on the basis of Art.
-6 Paragraph 1 Letter b of GDPR, which permits the processing of data to fulfill a contract or pre-contractual measures.
-We only process personal data about the use of our websites (usage data) to the extent that this is necessary to enable the user to use the service or to bill them.
-The customer data collected is deleted after completion of the order or termination of the business relationship.
+We process personal data only to the extent necessary for establishing, defining the content of, or amending the contractual relationship (master data).
+This is done on the basis of Article 6(1)(b) GDPR, which permits the processing of data for the performance of a contract or for taking steps prior to entering into a contract.
+We process personal data relating to the use of our website (usage data) only to the extent necessary to enable the user to access the service or for billing purposes.
+The collected customer data is deleted after completion of the order or termination of the business relationship.
 Statutory retention periods remain unaffected.

-We only transmit personal data to third parties if this is necessary for the purpose of contract execution, for example to the company entrusted with the delivery of the goods or the credit institution commissioned with the payment processing.
-The data will not be transmitted further or only if you have expressly consented to the transmission.
-Your data will not be passed on to third parties without your express consent, for example for advertising purposes.
-The basis for data processing is Art.
-6 Para.
-1 lit. b GDPR, which permits the processing of data to fulfill a contract or pre-contractual measures.
+We only transfer personal data to third parties if this is necessary for processing your order, for example, to the companies entrusted with delivering the goods or the bank responsible for processing payments.
+Your data will not be transferred beyond this scope unless you have expressly consented to it.
+Your data will not be shared with third parties without your explicit consent, for example, for advertising purposes.
+The legal basis for data processing is Article 6(1)(b) GDPR, which permits the processing of data for the performance of a contract or for taking steps prior to entering into a contract.

 IV.
 RECIPIENTS OF PERSONAL DATA

-V. DATA COLLECTION BY GOOGLE ANALYTICS
+V. DATA COLLECTION THROUGH GOOGLE ANALYTICS

 VI.
 GOOGLE WEB FONTS